NgHuyen137/Project-week-3/README.md

-# Project-week-3
+# Project KTLT
-Exercises use pointer
+# Exercises use pointer